edgarmilvus/JSTypescriptProgrammingSeries/README.md

 Volume 16: React Native for Web Developers.
 From Next.js to Expo, NativeWind, and Universal App

+Volume 19: Offline AI & Local LLMs.
+Running Llama 3 and Vector Search directly on the Smartphone

 Get the volumes on  <!-- on [Amazon](https://www.amazon.com/dp/B0G59X6X7W) or --> [Leanpub.com](https://leanpub.com/u/edgarmilvus)

 ---